Atlanta Law School: History

+Cocking Affair

+In 1941, the Cocking Affair led the Southern Association of Colleges and Schools (SACS) to withdraw accreditation from Georgia’s white public colleges due to political interference by Governor Eugene Talmadge.
+This loss of accreditation disqualified students from state professional licensing exams, prompting the Georgia Board of Regents to establish a public-private partnership with the Atlanta Law School.
+This agreement marked the first such contract in the state's history.

+Under the partnership, University of Georgia law students attended classes at the Atlanta Law School to maintain their eligibility for the state bar exam.
+In exchange, Atlanta Law School students were granted access to the University of Georgia Law Library and permitted to attend specific university lectures and activities.
+This arrangement remained in place until accreditation was restored to the public university system in 1944.

+Closing

-In 1988 the State Bar of Georgia modified the requirements for bar admission, allowing only American Bar Association-accredited law school graduates to take the bar exam.
+In 1988, the State Bar of Georgia modified the requirements for bar admission, allowing only American Bar Association-accredited law school graduates to take the bar exam.
 This rule change affected the three night law schools in Georgia, including Atlanta Law School.
 Atlanta Law School trustees decided to close the school.
 The school closed its doors in 1994.
+Originally all State Accredited law school graduates had until December 1998 to take and pass the Georgia Bar Exam.
+This was later amended by the Georgia Supreme Court to allow John Marshall Law School to become provisionally ABA Accredited, and all Night Law School graduates were not limited in taking the bar exam after 1998.
 Today the school continues as a scholarship fund for those students who would not otherwise have the opportunity to practice law.

 Notable alumni

 Members of the Georgia judiciary, state legislature, and business owners received their legal training at the school.
 Atlanta's first female lawyer, Minnie Hale Daniel was a graduate of Atlanta Law School in 1911.
 Helen Douglas Mankin who would later become Georgia's first woman member of Congress received her LL.B. from Atlanta Law School in 1920.
 Judge Juanita Marsh attended in the 1940s–50s.
-Other alumni include former New York City Councilman and Congressional nominee Domenic Recchia, Atlanta trial attorney Don Keenan, Judge David Ray Moore, Judge working in Fayette County Magistrate Court, State Court and Superior Court, former Georgia State Representative Chesley V. Morton, Georgia Supreme Court Justices John E. Frankum, and Charles S. Reid, and U.S. District Court Judge Frank A. Hooper, Jr. (who also taught at the school).
+Other alumni include Federal Reserve Chairman Eugene Robert Black, former New York City Councilman and Congressional nominee Domenic Recchia, Atlanta trial attorney Don Keenan, Judge David Ray Moore, Judge working in Fayette County Magistrate Court, State Court and Superior Court, former Georgia State Representative Chesley V. Morton, Georgia Supreme Court Justices John E. Frankum, and Charles S. Reid, and U.S. District Court Judge Frank A. Hooper, Jr. (who also taught at the school).

 White supremacist lawyer and convicted bomber J. B. Stoner received a law degree from the school in 1952.
 He went on to defend James Earl Ray and men accused of bombing the home 6-year-old Donal Godfrey.